 It’s the end of the calendar year and on top of offering blowout sales, dealerships may be trying to meet an annual sales target.
 This means salespeople are more willing to negotiate with you to get the vehicle off the lot.

 Many dealerships cut prices and offer low interest deals to kick-off summer.
-If you can wait until Memorial weekend, you’ll be sure to find a competitive deal on a number of different makes and models.
+If you can wait until the May long weekend, you’ll be sure to find a competitive deal on a number of different makes and models.
 It’s also a good time to purchase a mid-sized SUV because May falls in between the periods when these models are most popular — winter and the beginning of the school year.

 During November, most dealerships are getting ready for next year’s models and need to free up space on the lot.
 To do this, dealers will cut prices — making a smaller profit — in order to bulk up on brand new inventory.